How to Hard Boil an Egg

 - Boil for 14 minutes if you want a completely hard-boiled egg with a pale, dry and crumbly yolk.

 Once you get your perfect boiled-egg style down to a science, you can use any size saucepan or pot with as many eggs as you want and still get the same results.
 You just need to start off with cold eggs straight from your refrigerator, place them in the water (boiling or cold), turn the burner to a simmer and time the process.

-Steps for the Perfect Hard-Boiled Eggs From Room Temperature
+Steps For The Perfect Hard-Boiled Eggs at Room Temperature

 To begin the process, you’re not using cold eggs, but rather warming them up gently either by allowing them to sit out for 20 to 30 minutes at room temperature or warming them under hot tap water.